“Quality is much better than quantity. One home run is much better than two doubles.” - Steve Jobs

 When Michelangelo finished painting the 400 life-sized figures on the ceiling of the Sistine Chapel in 1512, praise of him as “divinely gifted” was taken so literally that some revered him as a saint.

-Just as we need more bricks and mortar to build deeper foundations for a bigger house, we need a more robust mindset and more deliberate practice to reach higher levels of ability.
+Just as we need more bricks and mortar to build deeper foundations for a bigger house, we need a more robust mindset and more deliberate practice to improve in a skill.

 The 10,000 Hour Rule is based on research by Anders Ericsson of Florida State University, who found that the average amount of practice people had invested to become an expert in their fields was 10,000 hours over a decade.

-When most of us count ourselves lucky if we can set aside a few hours per week, hearing that it takes 10,000 hours to get good at something makes us not want to bother at all.
+When most of us are lucky if we can set aside a few hours per week, hearing it takes 10,000 hours to get good at something makes us not want to bother at all.

 Similarly In The First 20 Hours Josh Kaufman describes how he went from beginner to intermediate in 6 new skills including programming, windsurfing and yoga through just 20 hours of solid preparation and deliberate practice.